Tasquinimod

 Based on preclinical data and the previous clinical experience with tasquinimod, a clinical study was initiated, and the first patient was dosed in August 2020.
 The study recruits relapsed refractory multiple myeloma patients after at least one prior anti-myeloma therapy and is conducted in two parts:

-• First part (A) studying of tasquinimod as a monotherapy
+• First part (A) studying tasquinimod as a monotherapy

 • Second part (B) studying the combination of tasquinimod and an oral standard anti-myeloma regimen (IRd; ixazomib, lenalidomide, dexamethasone)

-Important milestones were reached in October 2021, February 2022, and May 2023, respectively.
+Important milestones were reached in October 2021, February 2022, and May 2023, September 2023 and July 2024 respectively.
 Ten patients in part A had been treated with increasing doses of tasquinimod and the safety read-out showed that tasquinimod was generally well tolerated.
-The optimal dose and schedule of tasquinimod, when used as a single agent in patients with multiple myeloma has been established at 1 mg per day after a one-week run in of 0.5 mg daily.
+The optimal dosing schedule of tasquinimod, when used as a single agent in patients with multiple myeloma has been established at 1 mg per day after a one-week run in of 0.5 mg daily.
 This is similar to the treatment schedule used in previous studies of tasquinimod.
-The patients included in this study phase were heavily pretreated, and 8 of the 10 patients were triple refractory to IMDs, proteosome inhibitors, and anti-CD-38 monoclonal antibodies.
+The patients included in this study phase were heavily pretreated, and 8 of the 10 patients were triple refractory to IMiDs, proteosome inhibitors, and anti-CD-38 monoclonal antibodies.

 While none of the patients formally achieved a partial response, 3 patients with documented progressive myeloma at study entry achieved significant periods of stable disease on single agent tasquinimod therapy.